 A page from The Pointless Book

 Deyes' Pointless Book is the perfect example.
 It’s an absolute fucking shambles.
-An offensive cavalcade of non-jokes aimed at young people who the vlogger has hugely underestimated.
-On page 130 it invites you to “turn to page 190”; when you reach page 190, it tells you to “turn to page 130”.
+An offensive cavalcade of non-jokes aimed at young people whom the vlogger has hugely underestimated.
+On page 130 it invites you to “turn to page 190”; when you reach page 190, it tells you to “turn to page 130."
 Hilarious!

 Here lies another issue: there’s no identity.
 No flow, no consistency.
 Alfie Deyes is just a guy who can be sensitive and bawdy.
 He has a regular range of emotions and references.
 He is anyone.
-Someone who does have one solid theme is Sam Pepper – Big Brother contestant and incomprehensibly popular vlogger – but unfortunately his adopted online steez seems to be “awkward sex offender”, as he coerces women on the streets of LA into kissing him (but only after he’s lassoed them for the lulz).
+Someone who does have a solid theme is Sam Pepper—Big Brother contestant and incomprehensibly popular vlogger—but unfortunately his adopted online steez seems to be “awkward sex offender”, as he coerces women on the streets of LA into kissing him (but only after he’s lassoed them for the lulz).

 But when you hear Zoella on the radio or see Alfie’s book in the shops, try not to be too angry at them.
 These vanilla humans, while calculated in their rise to success, are just whatever people.
 They deserve a modicum of ire for their sheer tyrannical self-aggrandisement, but not so much that it’s hurtful for them.
 They’re just wealthy young morons feeding people a fantasy.

-Michael Owen, David Coulthard, June Sarpong, Maggot from Goldie Lookin’ Chain, my postman; vanilla people have always existed in the margins of our daily lives.
+Vanilla people like my mailman have always existed in the margins of our daily lives.
 They’re inoffensive for the most part, naturally.
-But when pushed in front of us their prosaic manner and dull personas have the potential to enrage, because you expect entertainment but what you get is shit.
+But when pushed in front of us their prosaic manner and dull personas have the potential to enrage, because you expect entertainment and what you get is shit.